Snater/CLNDR2/README.md

   // locale per the `locale` option, it will be guessed for you.
   daysOfTheWeek: ['Su', 'Mo', 'Tu', 'We', 'Th', 'Fr', 'Sa'],

+  // The view that should be rendered initially; Only relevant when configuring
+  // multiple views to allow switching between views.
+  defaultView: 'month',

   // A callback triggered when the calendar is done rendering.
   doneRendering: function() {...},